Yamen: Kuai

-Kuais' duties included summoning defendants and witnesses to the court.
+Kuais duties included summoning defendants and witnesses to the court.
 They were usually asked to do the trips for the court, traveling long distances if necessary.
 During the tax season, they would be sent to remote areas to collect for the government.
 Therefore, Kuai had more contact with civilians than zao and zhuang.
 They didn't have their own uniform, but were required to hang a card on the waist belt to identify themselves.

 Social status

 In the Ming Dynasty, due to their duties, yamen runners were considered as a debased class (jianmin, 贱民), which is even lower than good commoners (liangmin, 良民) such as farmers.
 It is the lowest stratum in society.

 Income

 The salary provided by the court for the yamen runner was low compared to other jobs.
 The average daily salary was enough for only one meal.

 While the salary was not enough to live or raise a family on, working for the law enforcement department gave yamen runners some power that could be taken advantage of.
-The runners would charge a small fee from the litigants to cover the spendings.
+The runners would charge a small fee from the litigants to cover the expenses.
 The prefects and magistrates acquiesced such a charging system as long as the amount is in a reasonable range.
 The Kuai, however, couldn't contact the litigants in the lawsuit cases.
 They would ask for money from the other debased classes like butchers and prostitutes.
 Such unwritten rule is called dirty regulation.(陋规) Therefore, the actual income of the Kuai depended on their place of work; Kuai in large cities could easily collect a lot of money and Kuai in rural areas could be as poor as the homeless.

 Such corruption and extortion were rampant during the reign of Xuande Emperor.
 The prefects and magistrates just turn a deaf ear on their clerks blackmailing the lower classes.
 Xuande Emperor described them "licentious, greedy, and insatiably exploitative, [or] degenerate and worthless."